SinaSys/flutter_go_rest_app/#1 - Layered Architecture Version/README.md

 • Read, create, update and delete user todos
 • Filter todos by status
 • Read, create, update and delete user posts
-• Deleting and updating post items by swipe them to right or left side
-• Displaying user comments for each post
+• Display, create and delete user comments for each post
 • Get date/time from user by Date/Time picker
 • State management with GetX
 ```